 Vismodegib is intended for use in adult patients with locally advanced basal cell cancer who are not candidates for surgery or radiation and patients whose cancer has metastasized.

 This is the first FDA-approved drug for use in advanced forms of BCC, one of the most common skin cancers.

-The most common adverse reactions (incidence of 10% or more) associated with vismodegib are:
+The most common adverse reactions (having an incidence of 10% or more) associated with vismodegib in clinical trials are: